bomanaps/zeam/pkgs/api/README.md

 ## Freestanding Target Support

-The metrics library automatically detects freestanding targets (like zkvm runs) and operates in no-op mode:
+The API library automatically detects freestanding targets (like zkvm runs) and operates in no-op mode:

 - **Host targets**: Full metrics functionality with HTTP server
 - **Freestanding targets**: No-op metrics that don't use system calls like `std.net` or `std.Thread`